 - OCD is treated by eliminating these behaviors

-- ERP facilitates the elimination of compulsions and avoidance by:
+- ERP facilitates the elimination of compulsions and avoidance by restoring a person’s sense of agency, or choice.
+This is accomplished by:

 - Showing a person that they are in control of these behaviors.
 (The person must then use this restored sense of agency to consistently eliminate them.)